SarahTamayao/FitnessiOSApp/README.md

 * Coach can create a new meeting or new training
 * Coach can approve or decline a absence from athletes
 * Athlete can require to join a team
-* Athlete can conform a new meeting or new training notification from coach
+* Athlete can confirm a new meeting or new training notification from coach
 * Athlete can make a absence request for centain training or meeting to coach
 * User can update his/her profile like portrait image and nickname